Skip to main content

 Let's get into how to structure your Dash project and go through a few common issues that you might encounter.

 While a Plotly Dash project is simple to set up, it still requires some overhead.
-A typical layout might look something like this:
+A typical (maybe slighly more advanced) layout might look something like this:

 assets